Use these links to see topics about configuring SSL connections to external systems:

 Set up the keystore by running libovdconfig.sh (on UNIX), or libovdconfig.bat (on Windows), using -createKeystore option.

-Export the root certificate from the LDAP directory.
+Export the root certificate from the LDAP directory (refer to your LDAP documentation on how to do this).

 Restart WebLogic Server and Oracle Business Intelligence processes.